hbrc-fpga-class/class-material/verilog_tutorial_part1.md

 ```

 This module behaves pretty much the same as the 1_Button_Led module.
-Here are some difference to notice:
+Here are some differences to notice:
 * We add another input port called __clk_16mhz__.
 It has been added to
   _pins.pcf_ as well.
 * Output port __led__ is specified as a __reg__ instead of a __wire__.
 The